-To learn more about the property tax exemption process, contact your county’s building department or department of tax administration.
+To learn more about the Virginia solar power property tax exemption process, contact your county’s building department or department of tax administration.
+(Please see sources at the end of the document).

 Virginia Solar Renewable Energy Certificates (SRECs)